brooklabteam/Mada-Bat-CoV/README.md

 ---

 10. For calling positives in cases where there was a discrepancy between this (stringent) pipeline and IDseq (see spreadsheet [here](https://docs.google.com/spreadsheets/d/1p8f8ojWAqySijWPIxAqG1uj67iLF6REPtIJdpevyjQo/edit?usp=sharing)), we will accept them as positive hits if (and only if!) the reads from that sample assembled into one or more contigs.
 In this case, contigs should only be acceptable if the average read depth at that contig is 2 or more reads (per Amy's rule).
 So, in manually curating any positive samples from IDseq, check the broad (not hiqual) contig summary file for that sample (for feces, "20210721_Mada_Bat_CoV_unique_contigs_feces_nt.txt") and only call it as positive if it has at least one contig with >2 reads for average coverage.

+---

+### Building a phylogenetic tree

+For details on how to build a phylogenetic tree, see [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/Fig3/Phylo-Tree-Directions.md)